End-to-end SDK generation and publishing with Bitbucket Pipelines

 - Select Check to validate the repository and Submit to add your package to Packagist.

-5. Update your spec and config file
+Update the config file

 -